TheLanguageArchive/ndg_oauth/README.md

 # CLARIN OAUTH AS project #

-This fork of the ndg_oauth project is aimed at enabling us to run the OAUTH AS behind an apache reverse proxy.
+This fork of the ndg_oauth project is aimed at enabling us to run the OAUTH Authorization Server (AS) behind an apache reverse proxy.
-Some changes required for us and implemented by Willem van Engen have already been integrated in the main ndg_oauth project.
+Some changes required for us and implemented by Willem van Engen have already been integrated in the main ndg_oauth project (https://github.com/cedadev/ndg_oauth).

 ## Requirements ##